dummy-team/dummy/README.md

 - Serve your files & open the browser for you
 - Live reload your modifications
 - Generate annotated sources using [groc](https://github.com/nevir/groc)
+  - You'll need the pygments package installed – otherwise you'll get a !
+Failed to highlight error.
 - Uglify your sources